Turkey–United States relations: Greece (Cyprus, Arms embargo)

 1976 Ford on the New York assassination attempt on Ecevit.
 Ecevit on the Cyprus problem.

 After the 1974 Cypriot coup d'état (backed by the Cypriot National Guard and the Greek military junta), on July 20, 1974, Turkey invaded Cyprus, claiming it was protecting the safety of Turkish Cypriots following the Treaty of Guarantee.
 The Turkish military occupied the northern third of Cyprus (Turkish invasion of Cyprus), dividing the island along what became known as the Green Line monitored by the United Nations, defying the ceasefire.

 Turkey repeatedly claimed, for decades before the invasion and frequently afterward, that Cyprus was of vital strategic importance to it.
 Ankara defied a host of UN resolutions demanding the withdrawal of its occupying troops from the island.
 About 142,000 Greek Cypriots living in the north and 65,000 Turkish Cypriots living in the south were forcibly expelled and were forbidden to return to their homes and properties.
-109 Turkish villages were destroyed and 700 Turks were kept as hostages.
-Daily Telegraph described events as anti-Turkish pogrom.
+109 Turkish villages were destroyed, and 700 Turks were kept as hostages.
+Daily Telegraph described events as an anti-Turkish pogrom.

 The United States imposed an arms embargo on Turkey in response, and relations between the two countries suffered significantly.
-The US could not achieve its desired goal by imposing an embargo on Türkiye.
-However, it caused Türkiye to invest in its defense industry.
+The US could not achieve its desired goal by imposing an embargo on Turkey.
+However, it caused Turkey to invest in its defense industry.
 Soviets saw the expansion of Warsaw Pact could have a chance in the region.

 Soviet Union (Cold War)

-In 1969, Ambassador Komer's car was set on fire by the Marxist-Leninist Dev-Genç during his visit of Mustafa Kemal Kurdaş at the Middle East Technical University.
+In 1969, Ambs.
+Komer's car was set on fire by the Marxist-Leninist Dev-Genç during his visit of Mustafa Kemal Kurdaş at the Middle East Technical University.
 The nascent institution developed using the aid given by the United States.
 Former CIA counterintelligence officer Aldrich Ames decoded the organization as a part of the CIA activities in Turkey.

 In the coming years, Turkey became a front for the clashes between far-left and far-right militant groups, as the political violence in Turkey (1976–1980) took place simultaneously with the worldwide incidents of left-wing terrorism aimed at overthrowing the liberal and capitalist governments and replacing them with communist or socialist regimes.

 NATO support manifested in the establishment of a clandestine stay-behind army, called the "Counter-Guerrilla", under Operation Gladio.